 What is this medication?

-DUPILUMAB (doo PIL ue mab) treats eczema, eosinophilic esophagitis, and sinus inflammation with nasal polyps.
-It decreases inflammation that contributes to these conditions.
-It is also used to prevent the symptoms of asthma.
-It works by decreasing inflammation of the airways, making it easier to breathe.
+DUPILUMAB (doo PIL ue mab) treats some types of skin conditions, such as eczema.
+It may also be used to treat conditions that cause inflammation in the sinuses and esophagus.
+It can be used to prevent the symptoms of asthma.
+It works by decreasing inflammation.
 Do not use it to treat a sudden asthma attack.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.